-Strand 1: Teaching (for example CPD, recruitment & retention)

-Activity Evidence that supports this approach Challenge no(s) addressed Training and purchase of resources to support Oracy teaching across the curriculum and through intervention.
+Strand 1: Teaching (for example CPD, recruitment & retention) Budgeted cost: £32,500 Activity Evidence that supports this approach Challenge no(s) addressed Training and purchase of resources to support Oracy teaching across the curriculum and through intervention.
 From the EEF toolkit this supports: Individualised instruction Standardised tests can provide reliable insights into the specific strengths and weaknesses of each learner to better ensure appropriate intervention can be put in place.
-Oral Language interventions 1,2,3,4,5 Development of Middle leaders through NPQ framework.
-From the EEF toolkit this supports: • Mastery learning All challenge numbers are addressed through development of leadership skills and variety of foci within the staff.
+Oral Language interventions 1,2,3,4,5

+Development of Middle/Senior leaders through NPQ framework.
+From the EEF toolkit this supports: • Mastery learning All challenges are addressed through development of leadership skills and variety of foci within the staff.
 Addition of lead practitioner for Teaching and Learning.
-From the EEF Toolkit this supports the implementation of • Metacognition and self-regulation 1,2,3,4,5,6 Departmental CPD input to improve subject specialism knowledge and staff are upskilled in delivering remote learning.
+From the EEF Toolkit this supports the implementation of • Metacognition and self-regulation 1,2,3,4,5,6 Teaching and learning weekend to launch T and L strategies and principles From the EEF Toolkit this supports the implementation of • Metacognition and self-regulation • Mastery learning 1,2,3,4,5,6 Departmental CPD input to improve subject specialism knowledge and staff are upskilled in delivering remote learning.
 From the EEF toolkit this supports: • Mastery learning • Teacher assistant Interventions 1, 2 ,3, 4, 5 Contingency for Twilight Training sessions as needs within cohorts arise.
-From the EEF toolkit this supports: • Mastery learning 1 - 20 are all addressed through the wide variety of CPD provided to all staff
+From the EEF toolkit this supports: • Mastery learning 1 - 20 are all addressed through the wide variety of CPD provided to all staff QA led by CLT and HoDs to provide developmental feedback, identify training needs and to share best practice.
+DFE guidance on Teacher Standards states that: 'Systems of appraisal and monitoring of teaching are necessary and can help to determine starting points for professional development'.
+1 - 20 are all addressed through the wide variety of CPD provided to all staff